-Following the European Union's General Data Protection Regulation (GDPR), and falling in line with the privacy laws of Massachusetts, Vermont, Ohio and many others, California's controversial new privacy law presents the opportunity for businesses to level-up on privacy best practices.
+Following the European Union's General Data Protection Regulation (GDPR) and falling in line with the privacy laws of Massachusetts, Vermont, Ohio, and many others, California's controversial new privacy law presents the opportunity for businesses to level up on privacy best practices.
 And for those CISOs and IT leaders who help manage their business's security risk and privacy activities, some work must be done.

 On June 28, the California Governor signed the California Consumer Privacy Act (CCPA) into law, and enforcement of the CCPA starts on January 1st, 2020.
-Not unlike the GDPR deadline, there is growing interest in how to meet these requirements before the enforcement period begins, and similar to how businesses approached the GDPR, organizations are being forced to change how they operate because of it - and because of the fines associated with it.
+Like the GDPR deadline, there is growing interest in how to meet these requirements before the enforcement period begins.
+Similar to how businesses approach GDPR, organizations are forced to change their operations because of the associated fines and put more effort into protecting sensitive personal information.

-Most of the CCPA requirements are around disclosures and ultimately the discontinuation of selling California residents' PII - or personally identifiable information.
-The regulation outlines new standards for consumer data collection, as well as consequences for businesses that fail to protect this data.
+Most CCPA requirements are disclosures and, ultimately, the discontinuation of selling California residents' PII - or personally identifiable information.
+The regulation outlines new standards for consumer data collection and consequences for businesses that fail to protect this data.
 Also included in the CCPA is a new set of rights that California consumers can exercise.